Monday, March 14, 2011

 s best feature for me was that it came out in 3D.
 It is James Cameron's long-awaited return to feature directing after Titanic in 1997.
 A well-known fact about this movie is that it has been in development since 1994.
 It was before, in later years, that the visual effects got better with the technological advancements that Cameron required to realise his vision.

-The things I praise about the film are its fantasy elements, like the floating islands.
-The flawless acting by Sam Worthington, Zoe Saldana and Stephen Lang and the Na'vi look realistic due to its groundbreaking motion-capture technology, which blends into this extraordinary alien fantasy world.
+What I like about the film is its fantasy elements, like the floating islands.
+The flawless acting by Sam Worthington, Zoe Saldana, and Stephen Lang and the Na'vi look realistic due to its groundbreaking motion-capture technology, which blends into this extraordinary alien fantasy world.
 It even has incredible cinematography and James Horner's brilliant musical score.

 It is one of my favourite films but is considered Cameron's best movie since Terminator 2.
 If you're looking for something enjoyable and breathtaking, you'll be surprised that AVATAR is an unforgettable cinematic experience just for you, even in 3D, when it was this beautiful.